UAlaina/MLMS/README.md

 ## Overview

-The Modern Library Management System (LMS) is a simple desktop application designed to manage various aspects of a library, including book addition, member management, issuing books, and processing payments.
+The Modern Library Management System (MLMS) is a simple desktop application designed to manage various aspects of a library, including book addition, member management, issuing books, and processing payments.
 The system allows administrators to manage the library's inventory, issue books to members, and receive payments for services.

 ## Features